JonPSmith/GenericServices.StatusGeneric/README.md

     status.Message = "All went well";

     //If no errors were added then its returns a IsValid status with the message
-    //If there are errors then the Message says something like "Failed with 1 error" and the HasErrors will be true, IsValid will be false return status;
+    //If there are errors then the Message says something like "Failed with 1 error"
+    //and the HasErrors will be true, IsValid will be false return status;
 }